swap357/pybench/docs/benchmark_suite.md

 3. Reproducible results - controls for system variables
 4. Clear documentation - explains what is being tested and why

-### Key Features
+### Features
-- Automated test discovery and execution
+- test discovery and execution with gh actions
 - Statistical analysis of results
 - System information collection
-- HTML report generation with visualizations
+- HTML report generation with visualizations over gh-pages dashboard
-- Support for multiple Python versions

 ## Running Benchmarks